Moses209/ML_Project_1/README.md

   Label (Output):

-  This project is a Final project for module 7 :Aim to explore new concepts such as supervised learning, feature engineering and more.
+  This project is a Final project for module 7: Aim to explore new concepts such as supervised learning, feature engineering and more.
 Using Python and pandas.

 #Files Included